-8. Because of the physical alterations of its property, including the air, airspaces, and surfaces in its properties, which rendered the insured property incapable of performing their essential functions, Plaintiff sustained direct physical loss of or damage to its property (or both).
+8. Because of the physical alterations of its properties, including the air, airspaces, and surfaces in its properties, which rendered the insured properties incapable of performing their essential functions, Plaintiff sustained direct physical loss of or damage to its properties (or both).
 The disruption of normal business operations resulted in the severe and substantial losses more particularly described below.

-To date, Plaintiff has suffered hundreds of thousands of dollars in loss and damage, all of which remains unreimbursed by Defendant despite being covered under the terms of the policy purchased.
+9. To date, Plaintiff has suffered millions of dollars in loss and damage, all of which remains unreimbursed by Defendant despite being covered under the terms of the policy purchased.